SEO Research

 Redesigns fail when teams change the paint without diagnosing the leak.

-Sometimes the real problem is visual credibility.
-Sometimes it is weak proof, confusing navigation, poor mobile flow, or message mismatch.
-If you do not compare your site against a live alternative in a structured way, you risk solving the wrong problem with an expensive design cycle.
+Sometimes the problem is visual credibility.
+Other times it’s weak proof, confusing navigation, a broken mobile flow, or a message that misses the mark.
+Without a structured comparison against a live alternative, you risk solving the wrong problem with an expensive design cycle.

 A useful competitor comparison does three things:

-- shows what the competitor is doing better
+1. Shows what the competitor is doing better.

 Step 1: Pick one competitor and one buyer job